kigster/arli/README.md

  * `checksum` and `archiveFileName` can be used as they both uniquely identify a library.

 In all of the above cases, Arli will search the standard library database provided by the [Arduino official library database](http://downloads.arduino.cc/libraries/library_index.json.gz) JSON file.

+#### Lock File `Arlifile.lock`

+The lock file is created every time `arli bundle` runs, and it's always in the same folder that the `Arlifile` itself.

+The purpose of this file is to document the resolved libraries installed.
+There are four formats that are supported:

+ * text
+ * json
+ * yaml
+ * cmake

+Each format is sligthly different: YAML and JSON will simply include full library info, while text format includes resolved folder names, versions, and the download URL.

+#### CMake Integration

+The CMake lock file is meant to be consumed by projects relying on the [arduino-cmake](https://github.com/arduino-cmake/arduino-cmake).
+We are still working on the complete integration, which would hopefully allow the following features:

+ * auto-generate Arduino project with library dependencies using cmake
+ * provide CMake plugin that runs `arli bundle -f cmake`, and reads the `Arlifile.lock.cmake`
+ * this will auto-generate each Arduino library into it's own static library, and then link your project with them all.

+**CMake Coming Soon!**

 ### Single Library and `install`